Piwigo/Piwigo-Mobile/Scripts/README.md

 # Scripts

-Maintenance tools for the PwgCacheKit Core Data migration chain.
+Maintenance tools for the PwgCacheKit Core Data migration chain, plus the localization fixer applied to Crowdin downloads.

 ## Why these exist